Section 29-10 District PUD, planned unit development.

 Private outdoor swim and tennis clubs.

 Private golf courses and country clubs.
-Facilities permitted under this use would be permitted to
+Facilities permitted under this use would

 provide those types of services generally associated with such clubs to their members, including